Delphinium Care Guide: Essential Growing Tips

 Yellow Leaves

 Yellowing leaves can indicate overwatering or nutrient deficiencies.
-Adjust watering practices and consider a soil test to determine nutrient needs.
+Adjust your watering practices accordingly, and consider conducting a soil test to determine specific nutrient needs.
+If deficiencies are found, amend the soil with the necessary fertilizers.

 1. Seed Propagation: Sow seeds indoors 8-10 weeks before the last frost date.
 Use a seed-starting mix and keep the soil moist.
 Transplant seedlings outdoors after the danger of frost has passed.

 2. Division: Divide established plants in early spring.
-Carefully dig up the plant, separate the roots, and replant the divisions immediately.
+Carefully dig up the plant, separate the roots, and replant the divisions immediately to reduce stress.

 Garden Design